SA comforts lady betrayed by boyfriend and best friend of over 10 years

 Lady finds out boyfriend slept with best friend of 10 years

-Khanye Nomandla opened up to Mzansi about her intense heartbeat after being cheated on by her boyfriend.
-What made things worse was who the gent chose to cheat on Nomandla with.
+Khanye Nomandla opened up to Mzansi about her intense heartbreak after being cheated on by her boyfriend.
+What made things worse was who the gent cheated on Nomandla with.

 CHECK OUT: Register for a FREE copywriting portfolio webinar.
 Earn more in 2025.

-He occasionally slept with his girlfriend’s best friend of more than ten years, which shattered the lady’s heart when she found out.
-Nomandla casually told the story by hopping on the viral “suspect challenge” on TikTok.
+He occasionally slept with his girlfriend's best friend of more than 10 years, which shattered the lady's heart when she found out.
+Nomandla casually told the story by hopping on the viral 'suspect challenge' on TikTok.

 She told Mzansi: